CodeWithJay101/codewithjay101/README.md

 # Hi there!
 I'm Jay Chin 👋

-## I'm a Designer, Developer and Performer!!
+## I'm a Developer, Designer and Performer!!

 - 🌱 I’m currently learning everything 🤣 (as a Software Engineering student)
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m like making friends and getting to know people with the same interests
 - 🥅 2023 Goals: Learn more about web development
-- ⚡ Fun fact: I love to play the guitar and sing!
+- ⚡ Fun fact: I love to sing and play guitar!

 ### Connect with me: